 Alberta also served on the Florence County Historical Commission by appointment by County Council for eight years.
 She was also instrumental in several sites designated as Historical sites in Florence County.
-Alberta was also an Honors graduate at Coker College.
+Alberta was also an Honors graduate at Coker University.
 She was active with the Transitional Shelter for the Homeless Advisory Board, Sistah to Sistah Cancer Initiative, Volunteer for the March Dimes Walk.
 Alberta was a strong advocate and volunteer for Florence Literacy Program, a volunteer Coordinator for Pee Dee Minority Health, she also volunteered for the Pee Dee Center for Domestic Violence for six years.

 Alberta leaves cherished memories with two brothers, John “J.C.”
 Major of Sumter, SC and Edwards (Pearl) Major of Charlotte, NC; two sisters, Carolyn Miller of Spring Lake, NC and Vanessa (Jerry) Harper of Snellville, GA; a special niece, Pamela Major of Stone Mountain, GA; a special nephew, Eric Price of Austell, GA; two aunts, Gladys Singleton of Sumter, SC and Liny Mae Woods of Washington, D.C.; one uncle, Simon Major of Sumter, SC; and a host of other nieces, nephews, family and friends.